The men and women who defend the United Kingdom and fight wars overseas.

 - In Afghanistan, one Gurkha soldier took on 30 Taliban alone.
 He won, even if he was reduced to beating the last one to death with his 18-kilogram tripod.

 - An off duty Gurkha was on a train when it was robbed by forty men and they took a girl hostage.
 The Gurkha was armed only with his kukri.
 A few minutes later, several of the robbers were dead and the rest were running for their lives.
-It's safe to say that pretty much every single member of this regiment is a One-Man Army on a scale that makes Rambo look pathetic.
+It's safe to say that pretty much every single member of this regiment is a Pint Sized Power House and a One-Man Army on a scale that makes Rambo look pathetic.

 - The Black Watch, 3rd Battalion, Royal Regiment of Scotland: Now part of the controversial super-regiment that is the Royal Regiment of Scotland, they have retained their traditions.
 Wear kilts in their dress uniform and are another regiment you do not want to mess with.
 Germans during World War I ran away merely hearing them playing their pipes.
 Recently bailed the SAS out of a rather tight spot.
 Article here